ttameshige/logistic_model_IR-laser_Cre-loxP/README.md

 # logistic_model_IR-laser_Cre-loxP

-* This is a program to analyze probabilities of stochastic cellular events like cellular Cre-loxP DNA recombination or cell death.
+* This is a program to analyze probabilities of stochastic cellular events like cellular Cre-loxP DNA recombination and cell death, which are occured when the cells are heated with IR-LEGO system (Kamei et al. Nat.
+Methods 6, 79-81.
+2009)
 This works on R with Stan.
 * input data: tab delimited file including objective variable (0 or 1 indicating occurance of Cre-loxP recombination) and explanatory variable (continuous values of laser power)
 * outputs: probability plots from logistic model